 • Continuing charges after closure.
 One documented BBB case describes charges continuing for 13 billing cycles after the employer closed their account - totaling $7,277.14 in disputed charges.
 ZipRecruiter cited “active” job status under their Terms of Service.

-That gap between ZipRecruiter's G2 score (4.8/5) and its ConsumerAffairs score (2.9/5) is telling.
+This gap between ZipRecruiter’s G2 score (4.8/5) and its ConsumerAffairs score (2.9/5) is telling.
 G2 reviews tend to come from active, satisfied users, while consumer review platforms capture billing disputes and cancellation friction.
 Both perspectives matter when evaluating total cost of ownership.

 How Does ZipRecruiter Compare to Other Job Boards on Price?